Mack

 Research

-Dr. Mack's research interests focus on race, capitalism and the carceral state in twentieth-century United States.
+Dr. Mack's research interests focus on race, immigration, and the carceral state in twentieth-century United States.
 His research takes a transnational approach to the development of the carceral state in Haiti and the U.S. during the 1970 through the 1990s.
 Will has had articles published with “Black Perspectives” the blog for the African Americans Intellectual History Society, the Society for U.S. Intellectual Society, and “Next Chapter,” the digital forum for the University of Chicago’s Race and Capitalism Project.
 He has also won the Organization of American Historians’ 2022 John Higham Research Fellowship Award for graduate students writing doctoral dissertation in American History.

 Teaching